simonbermudez/saimon.ca/README.md

 ## 🏢 About

-**saimon.ca** is the AI/ML Labs subsidiary of **Simon Bermudez Enterprises Inc.**, dedicated to advancing artificial intelligence and machine learning through cutting-edge research and open-source technologies.
+**saimon** is the AI/ML Labs subsidiary of **Simon Bermudez Enterprises Inc.**, dedicated to advancing artificial intelligence and machine learning through cutting-edge research and open-source technologies.

 ---